 - You've made sure none of your blades are warped or tarnished.

 Now you're ready to get started with your balancing kit to restore the fan's stability.
 A blade balancing kit consists of a plastic clip and three balancing weights.
 Most new fans include a balancing kit; however, a ceiling fan balancing kit may be purchased for a low price.

-See Del Mar Fans and Lighting's selection of Monte Carlo ceiling fan accessories to purchase a blade balancing kit.
+See Del Mar Fans and Lighting's selection of ceiling fan accessories to purchase a blade balancing kit.